Back to Blog

 Understanding these factors gives you a massive competitive advantage — because most of your competitors are still just hoping for good reviews instead of engineering them.

-The 6 Review Signals Google Evaluates
+Which 6 Review Signals Does Google Evaluate?

 SignalWeightWhat Google Looks For